When is The Undoing on TV? Hugh Grant and Nicole Kidman's new drama release date

 The Sky and HBO drama is the latest work of Big Little Lies showrunner David E Kelley.

-Fans of crime drama should have no trouble getting hooked into this intriguing mystery, which is based on the novel You Should Have Known by author Jean Hanff Korelitz.
+“And it did help enormously now that I have a wife and kids that I love and was separated from when I was shooting, so it was quite raw some of that for me.”

-In our The Undoing review, we said that while the series doesn’t try anything particularly revolutionary, it is nevertheless a competently made drama and a highly entertaining watch.
+In our The Undoing review, RadioTimes.com praised the show for being a competently made and engaging drama, but questioned whether more experimental creative choices should have been made.

-The series comes courtesy of Big Little Lies writer David E Kelley and co-stars Donald Sutherland, Noah Jupe, Edgar Ramirez and Noma Dumezweni.
+Fans of Big Little Lies may be won over, as the show shares a head writer in David E Kelley, as well as boasting a stellar supporting cast including Donald Sutherland, Noah Jupe, Edgar Ramirez and Noma Dumezweni.

 Here’s everything you need to know about The Undoing.